-To help with the protection many fishing sunglasses are offered in an 8 base frame design.
-An 8 base frame is another way to say it has a wrap-around design with thicker temples.
+To help with protection and to provide greater coverage many fishing sunglasses are offered in 8-base frame design.
+An 8-base frame is another way to say it has a wrap-around design with thicker temples.
 Thick temples make sure the sunlight, wind, and various debris does not enter your eyesight at any time.
-As we mentioned before, the ocean is known for having storms and is not always a smooth ride.
-An 8 base frame will enable the frame and lenses to wrap on your face and feel like they aren’t there.
+The ocean is known for having storms and is not always providing a smooth ride.
+An 8-base frame will enable the frame and lenses to wrap on your face and feel like they aren’t there.
 Knowing your sunglasses are secured to your face allows you to focus on the task at hand and make sure you reel in the big one for the day.

 We mentioned it before and we will keep talking about it, the ocean does not care about damaging your fishing sunglasses.
-Salty air and water create a heavy moisture that invites rust and corrosion.
-Metal sunglasses tend to corrode the fastest and the best option would be a frame with a blend of nylon material.
+Salty air and water create heavy moisture inviting rust and corrosion to run free.
+Metal sunglasses tend to corrode the fastest, provide the lowest amount of protection and coverage and also bend in the heat.
+Similarly, acetate, a type of plastic, is not recommended because if its ease of bending in the heat due to the meal core.
+Instead, the best material option is a blend of nylon.
 Nylon is known as polyamides, co-polyamides, and gliamides.
-It is the main material on all premier sports frames for a couple different reasons.
-One reason is nylon can withstand extreme heat, hot or cold, and keep the same shape so you never have the sunglasses morphing out-of-place.
-The second reason nylon has become popular is because of how lightweight it is.
+One main attribute of nylon is that it can withstand extreme heat, hot or cold, and keep the same shape so you never have the sunglasses morphing out-of-place.
+Another attribute is how lightweight it is.

-Our last key feature is something that may seem obvious but many people overlook it all the time.
+Our last key feature is something that may seem obvious but many people overlook it.
 Your fishing sunglasses MUST BE comfortable.
 Imagine packing and preparing for a long fishing trip with your dad.
 You get the boat prepped, make sure you have enough bait for the day, check the lines and get out on the water, to only find yourself taking off your sunglasses after 45 mins because of how uncomfortable they are.
-Now you have a headache from the sunglasses being uncomfortable, the glare is blinding you, and your fishing experience has been ruined.
+Now you have a headache from the sunglasses being uncomfortable, the glare is blinding you.
+The fishing experience ruined.

 So how do we stop this bad fishing experience from happening?
-Simple, we find sunglasses that are the proper size, the temples do not press against the side of your head, and have a rubberized material along the temples & nose bridge.
-We’ve mentioned a couple of different things that can make sunglasses more comfortable so let’s review.
+Simple, we find sunglasses that are the proper size, the temples are snug but do not press against the side of your head, and have a rubberized material along the temples & nose bridge.
 First, an 8-base wrap-around design is the best sunglass design for all day use and ensures the sunglasses never fall off.
 Second, many fishing sunglasses use a nylon material that is lightweight and again comfortable for all day use.

 Offshore fishing takes place in water that is least 30 meters down.
 This is your deep-sea fishermen looking for big trophy fish.
 An example of a trophy fish would be a blue marlin, yellowfin tuna, or Spearfish.
 Unlike in-shore fishing, offshore fishing typically means you will be in the direct sunlight with nothing to protect you other than a few clouds if you are lucky.
 This means the glare and sunlight bouncing off the water will be intense, making it harder to track the fish as you reel them to the surface.
 To counteract this sunlight and glare it is important that you get fishing sunglasses with a gray base.